aloistr/swisseph/doc/README.md

 ## Please note:
-The official Swiss Ephemeris is found at https://www.astro.com/ftp/swisseph/doc/
+The official Swiss Ephemeris documentation is found at https://www.astro.com/ftp/swisseph/doc/

 The documentation on Github is in an experimental stage.